Mary-Tyler-Moore/statesborojs.com/src/pages/home/index.md

 seo:
   browserTitle: JS Wakanda
   description: >-
-    JavaScript meetup group in Wakanda where JavaScript developers get together for presentations and to meet others in the community.
+    JavaScript meetup group in Statesboro where JavaScript developers get together for presentations and to meet others in the community.
-  title: JavaScript Wakanda
+  title: Statesboro JavaScript
 ---